jyutzler/Bridge-Systems/system.md

 In general an overcall shows 5+ cards but it may show a strong 4 (AKJx) at the one level.

-The one exception is over 1♣ where an overcall of 1♦ does little to obstruct the opponents.
-(1♣)
-   * 1♦: a good 4 or bad 5, often lead-directing
-   * 2♦: sound overcall (would bid over 1♠)

-A reopening bid means much the same as a direct seat bid, but it may be made with about a king less.

 Versus an opening preempt, an overcall is natural.

 Jump overcalls are preemptive, showing the same value as an opening bid at the